 Task Objectives

-Personal Protection What is a caught-in or -between hazard
+Personal Protection What is a caught-in or -between hazards

 Equipment (PPE) Types of caught-in or -between hazards

 What PPE is

 Why PPE is used

-• Types of PPE to use
+Types of PPE to use

 How to care for PPE

 Required PPE in the industries

-Health Hazards in • Explain what "the right to know" is
+Health Hazards in Explain what "the right to know" is

-Construction and List various types of PPE used to handle hazardous materials
+Construction and List several types of PPE used to handle hazardous materials

 Hazardous Materials • Describe basic first aid requirements for exposure to hazardous materials

 Describe what spills and leaks are

-• Define what labels and SDSs are and the importance of their use
+• Define what labels and SDSs (Safety Data Sheets) are and the importance of

+their use

 Define LOTO (Lockout Tagout)

 Define a confined space

 Define to categories of respirators

 Materials Handling What is material handling?

-Material handling hazards
+Ū Material handling hazards

 Proper lifting of materials

 How to avoid material hazards

 Tools When to inspect tools

 Appropriate types of PPE to use with tools

 When to use guards

 Proper storage of tools

 Safe handling techniques for hand and power tools

 Excavations Excavation hazards and risks.

 Proper protective systems.

 Who inspects?

 Proper base and backfill required for underground cable

 ARI Signalperson Identify basic crane terminology and definitions

 certificate • Explain boom deflection, center of gravity, and how to compensate for it

-(5 years) • Identify the hazards and safety concerns associated with overhead lifting
+Identify the hazards and safety concerns associated with overhead lifting

-(J years) • Recognize and apply the applicable OSHA and ASME standards.
+(5 years) Recognize and apply the applicable OSHA and ASME standards.

 Demonstrate hand signals per ASME B30.5 and B30.3.

 Demonstrate voice communication

-• Explain the pre-lift planning process
+Explain the pre-lift planning process

-Crane Rigging Define responsibilities and safety rules for rigging and hoisting loads Inspect colort maintain and reject rigging equipment and hardware
+Crane Rigging Define responsibilities and safety rules for rigging and hoisting loads

-ARI Level 1 Rigging Inspect, select, maintain, and reject rigging equipment and hardware Identify rigging bardware and slings along with defining their limitations
+ARI Level 1 Rigging Inspect, select, maintain, and reject rigging equipment and hardware

 certificate Identify rigging hardware and slings along with defining their limitations

-(5 years) Identify load ratings, safety factors, and stresses imposed by hoisting Calculate material load unrights
+(5 years) Identify load ratings, safety factors, and stresses imposed by hoisting

 Calculate material load weights

 Identify capacities of rigging and attach the appropriate rigging